Nerva: Crisis of succession

 The situation was further aggravated by the absence of a clear successor, made more pressing because of Nerva's old age and sickness.
 He had no natural children of his own and only distant relatives, who were unsuited for political office.
 A successor would have to be chosen from among the governors or generals in the Empire and it appears that, by 97, Nerva was considering to adopt Marcus Cornelius Nigrinus Curiatius Maternus, the powerful governor of Syria.
 This was covertly opposed by those who supported the more popular military commander Trajan, a general of the armies at the German frontier.

-In October 97 these tensions came to a head when the Praetorian Guard, led by Casperius Aelianus, laid siege to the Imperial Palace and took Nerva hostage.
+In October 97, these tensions came to a head when the Praetorian Guard, led by Casperius Aelianus, laid siege to the Imperial Palace and took Nerva hostage.
 He was forced to submit to their demands, agreeing to hand over those responsible for Domitian's death and even giving a speech thanking the rebellious Praetorians.

 Titus Petronius Secundus and Parthenius, Domitian's former chamberlain, were sought out and killed.
 Nerva was unharmed in this assault, but his authority was damaged beyond repair.
 Trajan later dispatched those commanders who had ordered the guard to besiege Nerva in his home.
-He realized that his position was no longer tenable without the support of an heir who had the approval of both the army and the people.
+Nerva realized that his position was no longer tenable without the support of an heir who had the approval of both the army and the people.
 Shortly thereafter, he announced the adoption of Trajan as his successor, and with this decision all but abdicated.
 Trajan was formally bestowed with the title of Caesar and shared the consulship with Nerva in 98; in Cassius Dio's words:

 Contrary to the view here popularized by Cassius Dio, however, Nerva had in fact little choice with regard to his successor.
 Faced with a major crisis, he desperately needed the support of a man who could restore his damaged reputation.
 The only candidate with sufficient military experience, consular ancestry, and connections was Trajan.
-Likewise, Edward Gibbon's assertion that Nerva hereby established a tradition of succession through adoption among the Five Good Emperors has found little support among modern historians.
+Dio's claim that Trajan was of non-Italic origins is also rejected by scholars; it is known that Trajan's roots went back to Umbria, the same region where Nerva was born.
+Edward Gibbon's famous assertion that Nerva hereby established a tradition of succession through adoption among the Five Good Emperors has found little support among some modern historians.